anandu06dev/ng4StarterKit/README.md

 Singleton services are elementary artifacts in Angular applications.
 Most of the functionality that does not belong in a component would normally be written in services!
 Nevertheless, we will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
 We will introduce the Repository pattern instead of pure Data Access Services or State Management Services.
 We might easily get confused about the objectives and restrictions between services in Domain-Driven Design and Angular.

-Following certain guidelines may help to successfully facilitate scope and lifetime of Angular services:
+Following certain guidelines can help to successfully facilitate scope and lifetime of Angular services:

 **» Services shared through the module providers array**<br/>